SourceDiver42/plyoung.github.io/pages/tbrpg/tbrpg-components.md

 `Component > Blox > GUI > HUD Manager`

-The HUD Manager should be on the main controller of the GUI Hud scene.
-Do not use this in any other scenes but the one considered to be the Hud Scene.
-See TBRPG Settings area for more info on [the Hud Scene](tbrpg-settings.html).
-A sample Hud scene can be found at `Assets/plyoung/TBRPG/GUI/UI_HUD.unity`.
+The HUD Manager should be on the main object of the GUI HUD scene.
+Do not use this in any other scenes but the one considered to be the HUD Scene.
+See TBRPG Settings area for more info on [the HUD Scene's](tbrpg-settings.html) use.
+A sample HUD scene can be found at `Assets/plyoung/TBRPG/GUI/UI_HUD.unity`.

-The Hud has 3 canvases.
+The HUD has 3 canvases.
 Their Sort Orders differ so that Canvas 1 will draw over 0, and 2 over 1.
 UI elements are placed in the different canvases as needed.
-The canvas objects should be child objects of the Hud manager object.
+The canvas objects should be child objects of the HUD manager object.

-[TBRPGMain](tbrpg-global.html#tbrpgmain) will ask the Hud Manager to show the canvases when a game scene was loaded and hide it again when TBRPGMain is destroyed.
+[TBRPGMain](tbrpg-global.html#tbrpgmain) will ask the HUD Manager (and load the HUD scene if needed) to show the canvases when a game scene was loaded and hide it again when TBRPGMain is destroyed.
+A game scene is a scene which the player party can explore and where combat takes place.

+The HUD scene must be in the list of available scenes as set in [BGS Scenes area](blox-scenes.html) but should not be marked to auto-load somce TBRPGMain will take care of that.

 Movement Info Updater
 ---------------------